CandlePlatforms/devdocs/docs/validate/glossary.md

 ## Heimdall

-A Heimdall node is a node running in parallel to the Ethereum mainnet, monitoring the set of contracts deployed on the Ethereum mainnet, and committing the Polygon Network [checkpoints](/docs/validate/glossary#checkpoint-transaction) to the Ethereum mainnet.
+A Heimdall node is a node running in parallel to the Ethereum mainnet, monitoring the set of contracts deployed on the Ethereum mainnet, and committing the Candle Network [checkpoints](/docs/validate/glossary#checkpoint-transaction) to the Ethereum mainnet.

 Heimdall is based on [Tendermint](https://tendermint.com/).